Pam Jenkins, from Diamond Creek, talks about her:

 The youngest leaves have a nice lettuce type of flavour.
 As the season progresses, they toughen and become more bitter.
 The flower petals can be variable between quite sweet to somewhat bitter.
 Read this chatty site that demonstrates sugar coating primroses and other flowers.

 It appears that the most popular way of using samphire is as a pickle.
-If you only have one plant and don’t want to denude it, read these suggestions to add flavour to some dishes.

 Although we call them lilies, they are not true lilies.
 Rather, they are members of the Zingiberales family, which includes edible roots such as ginger, turmeric and galangal, and also bananas.
 Their rhizomes were used as a source of starch by the indigenous peoples in tropical America for many thousands of years.
 The Dutch tried, unsuccessfully, to introduce them as a food crop in the 1500s.
 They were introduced to Great Britain in the 1800s when the Victorian plant breeders got to work to create many of the attractive flowering varieties that we see today.
 Watch this video of a couple from Queensland harvesting and cooking some rhizomes.